smtp2go-oss/wordpress-plugin/README.txt

 == Changelog ==

 = v1.5.3
-= flag PHPMailer to use mail transport in the event of hosting providers defaulting to smtp transport = v1.5.2
+= ensure phpmailer is set to use the 'mail' mailer
+= v1.5.2
 = tested on WordPress 6.2
 = v1.5.1 = missed moving the tested up to version number with Readme update